siyuxu08/siyuxu.github.io/contents/publications.md

 - <strong>Siyu Xu</strong>, Cui Fu.
 Horizon-depend Preference of Rural Women: Non-cooperative Behaviour among Migrant Spouses (2024).
-Working paper
+Working paper.
+Presented in China Association of Labor Economics Annual Conference

 - <strong>Siyu Xu</strong>, Does Altruism Affect the Utilization of the New Generation of Migrant Workers?
 (2024).
 Working paper